ddungz/self-driving-car/steering-models/community-models/autumn/README.md

 # Using Deep Learning to Predict Steering Angles

 ## Udacity Open-Source Self-Driving Car Challenge 2 - Intro
 Getting to contribute code to a real, (and open-source!) self-driving car was a huge opportunity to learn and get hands-on experience.
 I’d never seen anything like it, so I had to give the challenge a try.
 Not only was the task well-defined and documented, but also there were plenty of data and tools provided to get started quickly.
-The Udacity team did a fantastic job in organizing the challenge and providing support for the community from beginning to end.
+The Udacity team did a fantastic job in organizing the challenge and providing support for the community from end-to-end.

 ## Background